kgolub83/APPE/README.md

 ## Safe states definitions

 A safe state may be the intended operating mode, a degraded operating mode, or a switched off mode (Part 1 Clause 1.102 of ISO 26262).
 The developer of the functional safety concept attempts to maximize the availability of the item while ensuring the safety of the vehicle operation.
 Therefore, a careful consideration must be given to selecting the safe states in relation to the potential failure modes.
-The safe states for our APPEare either full operation (full torque availability), restricted operation (0 < Torque < Full), or switched off mode (zero torque).
+The safe states for our APPE are either full operation (full torque availability), restricted operation (0 < Torque < Full), or switched off mode (zero torque).

 APPE safe states:
 - SafeState1 -> warningOperational